 - Carrying out routine blood and urine tests

-That said, a vet can expect to earn a median salary of around $90,420, depending on your experience and any specialty that you have.
+That said, a vet can expect to earn a median salary of around $99,000, depending on your experience, location, and any specialty that you have.

 Veterinary technicians fulfill a similar role to nurses in hospitals.
-As a vet tech, you’ll assist a veterinarian in many of the technical and administrative support tasks that are required daily, including:
+As a vet tech, you’ll assist a veterinarian in many of these technical and administrative support tasks that are required daily:

 - Carrying out initial testing and evaluation of patients